nirnaeth-arnoediad/operator-setup/README.md

-# eoracle Operator Setup
+# eodata Operator Setup
-This guide will walk you through the process of registering as an operator to eoracle AVS and running the eoracle software.
+This guide will walk you through the process of registering as an operator to EO AVS and running the EO software.

 ## Prerequisites
 1. **Registered Eigenlayer Operator Account:** Ensure you have a fully registered Eigenlayer operator account.
 If you don't have one, follow the steps in the [Eigenlayer User Guide](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide) to create and fund your account.